nayanamangalpalli/calculator-behavior/division.md

 When - enters number and -0

-Then - consideres -0 as 0 and displays error
+Then - considers -0 as 0 and displays error

 ## Scenario: division by 1